jefweg/hum/README.md

 ## Notes

-Just so you know, hum doesn't work well with mixins that include selectors yet.
+Hum doesn't work well with mixins that include selectors yet.
+Hum doesn't let you specify unique content for each HTML tag.
+Hum is pretty basic at the moment, so don't be too rough!